 - present your research at the UO Undergraduate Research Symposium, sponsored by the Division of Undergraduate Studies;

 - acknowledge the Presidential Undergraduate Research Scholars Program in any work resulting from research done during the program year;

 - notify the Presidential Undergraduate Research Scholars administration of any publications, conference presentations, or other awards or fellowships that result from your research project; and

 - notify the Presidential Undergraduate Research Scholars administration immediately of other support or any conflicts with the restrictions and conditions of this research program.

 Make sure that you meet all of the eligibility criteria outlined above before proceeding.

 - Ensure that you meet all the eligibility criteria listed above.

-- OPTIONAL: Schedule a meeting with UROP (firstname.lastname@example.org) to discuss your project proposal, receive feedback, and ask questions you have about the program.
+- OPTIONAL: Schedule a meeting with UROP (firstname.lastname@example.org) to discuss your application and ask questions you may have about the program.

 Complete PURS Online Application: